“I write because I don’t know what I think until I read what I say.” – Flannery O’Connor

 And even this blog post is an example of how I treasure it—because there is a story behind this story.

-So, I have journaled for more than two decades, and in the summer of 2015 at the International Teams Conference, I followed a workshop that opened my eyes to the value of journaling for the first time.
+So, I have journal-ed for more than three decades, and in the summer of 2015 at the International Teams Conference, I followed a workshop that opened my eyes to the value of journaling for the first time.
 It always has given me a positive feeling; that is why I kept going.
 But, I hadn’t analyzed what it was that made it so good for me.
 Wayne Platt gave a workshop with the title: Counseling When There Is No Counselor.
 We were preparing to move to a rather remote area, so I signed up for it.
 His main thoughts were as follows:

 - Sit down for four days in a row.